Tyler Johnson Tweets He’s Out As Theo On ‘The Young And The Restless’

-Actor Tyler Johnson left fans of Theo Vanderway on The Young and the Restless stunned when he sent some cryptic tweets that seemed to say he was leaving the CBS daytime drama.
+Actor Tyler Johnson left fans of Theo Vanderway on The Young, and the Restless stunned when he sent some cryptic tweets that seemed to say he was leaving the CBS daytime drama.
 Johnson joined the CBS daytime drama in July 2019, and since then, details of Theo’s backstory came out and added a new member to the Abbott family.

 “That’s all folks!” read Johnson’s tweet on Monday evening.

-Eagle eye soap fans immediately replied asking him if he was leaving the show or perhaps just quitting social media for a while.
+Eagle eye soap fans immediately replied, asking him if he was leaving the show or perhaps just quitting social media for a while.
 Johnson quote retweeted a viewer who’d replied that she didn’t want to hear he was leaving.

 “It’s been an absolute pleasure,” wrote the daytime star along with hearts and high-five hands.

-Johnson also found a post from himself in mid-October, and sent it out again along with another comment.
+Johnson also found a post from himself in mid-October and sent it out again along with another comment.

 “This seems even more appropriate now.
 Until the next project.
 Sending you all love!!!”